cmu-delphi/delphi-epidata/docs/api/covidcast-signals/covid-act-now.md

 ### Smoothing

-No additional smoothing is done to avoid double-smoothing, since the data pulled from CAN / CDC is already smoothed as a 7-day-average.
+No additional smoothing is done to avoid double-smoothing, since the data pulled from CAN / CDC is already smoothed with a 7-day-average.

 ## Limitations